Latipay/LatipaySDK-iOS-Demo/README.md

 }
 ```

-### 6. In your web server, please support the below api for callback when payment successful or failed
+### 6. When calling LatipaySDK.payOrder, please set the `callback_url` for receiving the result of payment in your backend server.

 ```
 POST https://yourwebsite.com/pay_callback